academie-de-espee/youth-rapier-rules/rules.md

 ## Authorizations
 3. Youths must be authorized in their current division of youth rapier to participate in tournaments or melees.
 4. Youths and their Responsible Adult, per 3.8.3.1, must attend the youth rapier fighter class prior to their first authorization.
+4. Youth Rapier Marshals must witness the authorization and work with the MOL to ensure the required paperwork is complete paperwork.
+    1. Authorizations are done per age group and weapon type.
+    2. Authorizations shall be conducted in a manner appropriate for the division.
+6. All youth combatants must reauthorize when changing divisions.
+Youths are expected to practice at the next division before authorizing.
+7. A combatant with a valid authorization may continue to participate in their current division if they fail an authorization for the next division.

 ## Conventions of Combat
 1. Youth rapier follows the rapier conventions of combat for Atlantia with the following modifications: